Skip to main content

 Subcontractor Roles in Residential Home Construction

 Residential home construction operates through a layered contractual structure in which a general contractor retains specialized trade firms — subcontractors — to execute discrete scopes of work.
 Each subcontractor category carries its own licensing requirements, inspection triggers, and safety obligations under both state and federal frameworks.
-Understanding how these roles are classified, coordinated, and regulated is foundational to navigating the residential construction service sector, whether as a project owner, a prime contractor, or a trade professional seeking placement through the Home Improvement Listings.
+Understanding how these roles are classified, coordinated, and regulated is foundational to navigating the residential construction service sector, whether as a project owner, a prime contractor, or a trade professional seeking placement through the Home Improvement Providers.

 Definition and scope